Plumas Audubon Society

 Elizabeth "Liz" Ramsey moved to Plumas County from Southwestern Michigan in the Fall of 2017 to begin her education at Feather River College, where in 2019 she obtained her Associate degree in Environmental Studies and a Biological Field Technician Certification.
 While studying at FRC, she received an interdisciplinary education around environmental topics and became fascinated by the Earth’s biodiversity and interconnectedness.
 She was the president of the Student Environmental Association at FRC and represented the student body on the Sustainability Action Team and the Associated Students of FRC.
 In Spring of 2022, she graduated from Humboldt State University with a Bachelor’s degree in Environmental Studies, emphasizing in Ecology & Conservation Science and Media Production.

-Elizabeth joined the PAS team in 2019 as a Biological Field Technician and has since gone on to become Administrative Assistant, Office Manager, Operations Director, Project Manager for wildlife projects, and in 2024 became the organization's Executive Director.
+Liz joined the PAS team in 2019 as a Biological Field Technician and has since gone on to become Administrative Assistant, Office Manager, Operations Director, Project Manager for wildlife projects, and in 2024 became the organization's Executive Director.
 Alongside the environmental humanities, Elizabeth is also passionate about indigenous studies and wildlife photography.
-In her free time she enjoys birding, hiking, making art, and spending time with her fiancé Marco, step-daughters Eldolene and Basil, 3 dogs Teddy, Hooter, and Z, and 2 cats Billie and Neo.
+In her free time she enjoys birding, hiking, making art, and spending time with her husband Marco, step-daughters Eldolene and Basil, three dogs Teddy, Hooter, and Z, and two cats Billie and Neo.

 Lauren James